giulianopz/giulianopz.github.io/_posts/2026-08-14-against-llms-doomerism.md

 Everyone knows (or should know) the final outcome of this story.

 Knowing where to place our trust and how things work (do you remember the “build X from scratch/build your own X” frenzy raging just a few months ago?) remains relevant.
 LLMs are just a (powerful) tool to augment our [zone of proximal development](https://en.wikipedia.org/wiki/Zone_of_proximal_development), to put it into psychological terms.
 But no technology is neutral.
 It’s up to us to make it a convivial tool that can help humanity to advance in history as a whole towards a better future.
-This won't happen until LLMs are an external service that requires a subscription and high electricity consumption.
+This won't happen until LLMs are an external service that requires a $ub$cription, high electricity consumption and computing power that only high-end hardware can support.

 <br>
 <br>